-JOHN T. BALDWIN

-UNIVERSITY OF ILLINOIS AT CHICAGO AND VIKTOR V. VERBOVSKIY

-SATBAYEV UNIVERSITY, KAZAKHSTAN
+JOHN T. BALDWIN UNIVERSITY OF ILLINOIS AT CHICAGO AND VIKTOR V. VERBOVSKIY SATBAYEV UNIVERSITY, KAZAKHSTAN

-Abstract.
-Let M be strongly minimal and constructed by a 'Hrushovski construction' with a single ternary relation.
-If the Hrushovski algebraization function μ is in a certain class \mathcal{T} (μ triples) we show that for independent Iwith |I| > 1, $dcl^(I) = \emptyset$ ( means not in dcl of a proper subset).
+ABSTRACT.
+Let M be strongly minimal and constructed by a 'Hrushovski construction'.
+If the Hrushovski algebraization function μ is in a certain class \mathcal{T} (μ triples) we show that for independent I with |I| > 1, dcl(I) = \emptyset ( means not in dcl of a proper subset).
 This implies the only definable truly n-ary functions f (f 'depends' on each argument), occur when n = 1.
-We prove for Hrushovski's original construction and for the strongly minimal k-Steiner systems of Baldwin and Paolini that the symmetric definable closure, $\operatorname{sdcl}^(I) = \emptyset$ (Definition 2.7).
-Thus, no such theory admits elimination of imaginaries.
-As, we show that in an arbitrary strongly minimal theory, elimination of imaginaries implies $sdcl^(I) \neq \emptyset$.
+We prove, indicating the dependence on μ , for Hrushovski's original construction and including analogous results for the strongly minimal k-Steiner systems of Baldwin and Paolini that the symmetric definable closure, sdcl(I) = \emptyset , and thus the theory does not admit elimination of imaginaries.
 In particular, such strongly minimal Steiner systems with line-length at least 4 do not interpret a quasigroup, even though they admit a coordinatization if $k = p^n$.
-The case structure depends on properties of the Hrushovski μ -function.
-The proofs depend on our introduction, for appropriate $G \subseteq \operatorname{aut}(M)$ (setwise or pointwise stablizers of finite independent sets), the notion of a G-normal substructure 21 of M and of a G-decomposition of any finite such \mathfrak{A} .
+The proofs depend on our introduction for appropriate $G \subseteq aut(M)$ the notion of a G-normal substructure \mathfrak{A} of M and of a G-decomposition of \mathfrak{A} .
 These results lead to a finer classification of strongly minimal structures with flat geometry, according to what sorts of definable functions they admit.